uva-responsibleai/fall-24/privacy/apr-1.md

 ### Composition Theorem
 Let $`\mathcal{M}_1: \mathbb{N}^{|\mathcal{X}|} \rightarrow \mathcal{R}_1`$ be an $`\varepsilon_1`$-differentially private algorithm, and let $`\mathcal{M}_2: \mathbb{N}^{|\mathcal{X}|} \rightarrow \mathcal{R}_2`$ be an $`\varepsilon_2`$-differentially private algorithm.
 Then their combination, defined to be $`\mathcal{M}_{1,2}: \mathbb{N}^{|\mathcal{X}|} \rightarrow \mathcal{R}_1 \times \mathcal{R}_2`$ by the mapping: $`\mathcal{M}_{1,2}(x)=\left(\mathcal{M}_1(x), \mathcal{M}_2(x)\right)`$ is $`\varepsilon_1+\varepsilon_2`$-differentially private.

 In addition to allowing the parameters to degrade more slowly, we would like our theorem to be able to handle more complicated forms of composition.
-Thus we have want to introduce advance composition.
+Thus we have want to introduce advanced composition.
 First, we define $`\varepsilon`$-differential privacy under $`k`$-fold adaptive composition:

 We say that the family $`\mathcal{F}`$ of database access mechanisms satisfies $`\varepsilon`$-differential privacy under $`k`$-fold adaptive composition if for every adversary $`A`$, we have $`D_{\infty}(V^0 \| V^1) \leq \varepsilon`$ where $`V^b`$ denotes the view of $`A`$ in $`k`$-fold Composition Experiment $`b`$ above.
 $`(\varepsilon, \delta)`$-differential privacy under $`k`$-fold adaptive composition instead requires that $`D_{\infty}^\delta(V^0 \| V^1) \leq \varepsilon`$.